?

 Kidney Problems

 Kidney (or renal) failure is when a patient’s kidneys are unable to remove wastes and excess fluid from the blood.
 The likelihood that the kidneys will get better depends on what caused the kidney failure.
-Kidney failure is divided into two general categories, acute and chronic.
+Sometimes a patient’s kidney failure progresses to the point where they require a machine to take over the function of the kidneys.
+This is called renal replacement therapy or dialysis.

 Coronary Artery Bypass Surgery (CABG)